My Place Awards

 The My Place Awards celebrate community-led built environment initiatives that have transformed their locality.
 The Awards honour projects that have excelled in terms of design and community involvement/impact.

-Winners of the My Place Awards benefit from the opportunity to develop a national profile and evidence impact to potential and existing funders, as well as be featured in an exhibition at Glasgow’s The Lighthouse.
+Winners of the My Place Awards benefit from the opportunity to develop a national profile and evidence impact to potential and existing funders, as well as be featured in a public exhibition.

-Winners will be honoured at an exhibition at The Lighthouse, 30 April – 5 July.
-Sign up to the Scottish Civic Trust e-bulletin to be kept up to date about the My Place Awards 2020 and our other exciting projects!
+Winners will be honoured at a ceremony and exhibition, hopefully to be held in September 2020.
+Further details about venue and dates will be forthcoming.
+Sign up to the Scottish Civic Trust e-bulletin, and follow us on Facebook, Twitter and Instagram to be kept up to date about the My Place Awards 2020 and our other exciting projects!

 What are the My Place Awards

-Purpose: The My Place Awards celebrate community-led built environment initiatives that have produced a transformative project for their locality.
+Purpose: The My Place Awards celebrate community-led built environment initiatives that have transformed their locality.
+Successful nominations demonstrate both inspiring community involvement/impact and innovative design.

 Judging Criteria: The winning project(s) will score highly in all of the following ways: